SymfonyCasts/symfony5/sfcasts/ep5-security/passport.md

 # Authenticator & The Passport

 On a basic level, authenticating a user when we submit the login form is... pretty simple.
-We're need to read the submitted `email`, query the database for that `User` object... and eventually check the user's password.
+We need to read the submitted `email`, query the database for that `User` object... and eventually check the user's password.

 ## Symfony's Security Doesn't Happen in a Controller